 Kimberly Stegmaier, M.D.

-Stegmaier received her undergraduate degree from Duke University and her medical degree from Harvard Medical School, and trained in Pediatrics and Pediatric Hematology/Oncology at Boston Children’s Hospital and the Dana-Farber Cancer Institute.
-She completed her postdoctoral training at the Dana-Farber Cancer Institute and with Todd Golub at Broad Institute, where she focused on the development of new gene expression-based approaches to small molecule discovery.
+Stegmaier received her undergraduate degree from Duke University, where she graduated valedictorian, and a medical degree from Harvard Medical School.
+She trained in pediatrics and pediatric hematology/oncology at Boston Children’s Hospital and the Dana-Farber Cancer Institute.